-This report has been prepared to support a Works Approval (WA) amendment application for the construction of the residential/mixed use component of an office and mixed use commercial and residential precinct at Block 2 Section 4 (62 Constitution Avenue) Parkes (as submitted in WA102646 in December 2021).
+This report has been prepared to support a Works Approval (WA) application for the construction of an office building within a mixed use commercial and residential precinct at Block 2 Section 4 Parkes (62Constitution Avenue).

 The report has been structured to meet the requirements of the National Capital Authority (NCA) as detailed in the WA Application form and the requirements as detailed in the National Capital Plan.